 Within Sound of the Nile – Tracing the Composer Soliman Gamil

-As a boy in the 1930s, Soliman Gamil accompanied researchers into the pyramids to learn about Pharaonic music.
-After his musical education in Cairo and Paris, he recorded traditional rituals throughout Egypt with a tape recorder.
-Gamil developed his 20th century compositions together with village musicians playing instruments already in use millennia before.
+As a boy in the 1930s, Soliman Gamil accompanied researchers to the pyramids to learn about the music of the pharaohs.
+After completing his musical training in Cairo and Paris, he used a tape recorder to record traditional rituals throughout Egypt.
+Gamil developed his 20th-century compositions together with village musicians who played instruments that had been in use for thousands of years.

 Spreading Freedom the Rough Way – War (1955-2005)